NickolasBoyer/willwillems/posts/babel-with-node-7.md

+---
+duration: 4 min
+author: Will Willems
+date: 09-11-18
+lang: en-US
+---

 # Using node with Babel 7

 So you want to use the new babel 7 with node?
 Our goal here will be to set up a minimal node application that is able to run locally and has a build command for remote deployment.
 Lets get started!
 Medium kinda forces me to make these… I know…